 Not yet an ACS student member?
 Join our network today.

 ACS will hold its 7th Annual National Student Convention February 22-23, 2019 at the University of Virginia School of Law.
 Plan to join ACS and nearly 200 other student leaders in Charlottesville for two days of progressive programming and training.
 Register here, and check out our Facebook page!

 The ACS National Convention will be in Washington, DC, June 6-8, 2019.
 Check out videos from the 2018 convention here.

 Constitution in the Classroom (CITC)

-Constitution Day is coming up on September 17!
 Our Constitution in the Classroom program provides an opportunity for lawyers and law students to teach lessons based on the United States Constitution in elementary, middle, and high schools throughout the country.
 Participating is a great way to increase constitutional literacy in schools and excite young minds about the Constitution.
 Check out the curricula and additional information here.
 If you are interested in coordinating this program in your area, please email LCEmails@acslaw.org.
 Please be sure to write “Constitution in the Classroom” in the subject line.

 ACS Volunteer Opportunities

 Through our volunteer efforts, ACS connects lawyers and law students across the country to opportunities tailored to their interests, skills, and schedule.
 We are constantly looking for volunteers for ongoing research and pro bono projects.
 Information on some of our current projects can be found here.
 They include ACS’s Voter Pre-Registration Initiative, ACS’s Notice and Comment Project, ACS’s Presidential Nominee Vetting Project, and many more!
 Please sign up on our volunteer survey or email us at LCEmails@acslaw.org if you’d like to help or if you know of any volunteer opportunities or trainings where our members could be helpful.